 What is lone working?

-It’s where an employee works in isolation—that’s without any supervision from a manager.
+It’s where an employee works in isolation—that’s without any close or direct supervision from a manager.

 This can pose considerable health & safety risks, depending on the type of role they have.
 And the industry you operate in.